Master Differential Reinforcement of Alternative Behavior in ABA Therapy

 2. Select an Alternative Action: Choose a socially acceptable behavior that serves the same function as the undesired conduct.
 For instance, if a child calls out for attention, instructing them to raise their hand can be an effective option.

-3. Establish a Reinforcement Schedule: Determine the timing and method of reinforcing the alternative behavior.
+3. Establish a : Determine the timing and method of reinforcing the alternative behavior.
 Starting with continuous reinforcement (CRF) is often effective for establishing new actions, transitioning to fixed ratio (FR) or variable ratio (VR) schedules as the behavior becomes more reliable.
 Consistency is crucial; reinforcement should be immediate and directly connected to the behavior to enhance learning.

 Each box represents a step in the process of implementing DRA.
 Follow the arrows to see how each step leads to the next, guiding you through the intervention strategy.